ThinkDataEd/student/docs/unit1/practicum1.md

 * The poster correctly illustrates how the Data Cycle is used to address the big question.

-* A histogram, bar chart, scatterplot, or other graphical representation was correctly created.
+* A histogram, bar chart, scatterplot, or other graphical representation is correctly created.

 * An answer and a justification for the answer to the statistical question are presented.